 A practitioner who spends most of their total weekly working hours engaged in clinical practice (that is, in diagnosis and/or treatment of patients including recommending preventive action) is classified as a ‘clinician’.
 A clinician may work clinical and non-clinical hours. – Australian Institute of Health and Welfare

 “a range of different health professionals studying a wide range of matters, including disease prevention and causation, diagnostic methods, treatments, and effects of and response to illness.
 Such research can occur in a number of settings, including public and private hospitals and clinics, other institutions or organisations, community settings, and general or specialist medical practices”.

 In this keeping, NCCRED aims to facilitate clinical research, through the conduct, mentoring and dissemination of clinical trials, epidemiological studies, behavioural studies and other research methodologies relevant to the emerging drugs of concern research community.

-Below are the list of Grants that were awarded from the initial funding round in October 2018.
+Below is the list of Grants that have been awarded by NCCRED thus far.
 These grants were recommended for funding by the NCCRED Methamphetamine and Emerging Drugs Clinical Research Network Working Group (WG) and approved by the NCCRED Board.
-The list of grants awarded from the second round of funding will be released shortly.

 Developing a clinical data laboratory for methamphetamine use in NSW: The MAData project